nrsprs/nrsprs.github.io/content/home/blog/headphone.md

 The yellow highlighted notch is what is supposed to keep the drivers and ear pads tight against the head, and is the problem part that broke.

 The solution is a small, 3D printed bracket that replaces the functionality of that notch.
+I modeled the solution in Fusion 360 and printed it on my Neptune 3.
 With M3 screws and a few grams of PLA, the notch should be restored.

 ![New Hinge Design](/images/headphones/hinge_assembly_drawing_rounded.png)
 *Hinge Redesign*